 - Create the Office of Family Representation to support access to timely and high quality parental legal representation statewide.

-- Expand primary prevention and define eligibilty for preventive services as broadly as possible.
+- Expand primary prevention and define eligibility for preventive services as broadly as possible.

 - Increase the Family First Transition Fund to strengthen family-based foster care.

-- Dediicate an open-ended funding stream to KinGAP similar to adoption subsidies.
+- Dedicate an open-ended funding stream to KinGAP similar to adoption subsidies.

 - Establish an Ombudsman for birth parents, foster parents, kin, and children in care.